-When we hear the word trauma we invariably think of something quite severe.
-Perhaps an accident, rape, physical abuse or attacks, natural disasters or combat situations.
+When we hear the word “trauma” we invariably think of something quite severe; perhaps an accident, rape, physical abuse or attack, natural disaster or combat situation.

-Even though the physiological and psychological mechanisms are the same for either shock-trauma or developmental trauma – there is a whole range of subtle differences when looking at developmental issues.
+Even though the physiological and psychological mechanisms are the same for either shock trauma or developmental trauma, there are a whole range of subtle differences when looking at developmental issues.

-When addressing developmental issues: To the best of my knowledge, it seems that most of us have picked up some patterns of resistance throughout our life journey that have shaped our character, our likes and dislikes, and has influenced our general decision making and direction in our life.
+To the best of my knowledge, most of us pick up some patterns of resistance throughout our life journey that shape our characters, our likes and dislikes, and which have influenced our general decision making and direction in life.

-I would argue that our developmental issues are endemic, regardless of whether we refer to them as conditioning or traumas, and have far reaching consequences affecting our physical and psychological health, continuing right the way through to our vexed relationships, personally and socially.
+I would argue that our developmental issues are endemic, regardless of whether we refer to them as conditioning or traumas, and have far reaching consequences which affect our physical and psychological health, as well as our personal and social relationships.

-Many of us have difficulties in connecting with other people and maintaining loving, bonding relationships.
-Furthermore, very few follow their passions, address their fears and live a life that is fulfilling.
+Many of us have difficulties in connecting with other people and maintaining loving, bonding relationships; furthermore, very few of us follow our passions, address our fears and live a life that is fulfilling.

-Unfortunately we seem to be unable to connect our early life experience to how it affects our present daily reality, and our way of relating with the world through others.
-Early life experiences such as: difficulties at birth or pregnancy, being unwanted as a child by one or both parents, overindulgent or neglectful parents or carers, divorce, surgery in early life, growing up in a challenging environment – drug abuse, or depression which may have led to the suicide of a parent.
-Being raised, for instance, during a war, quite commonly has profound effects on how we are formed and how we react within relationships and the ordinary social inter-activities of life.
+Unfortunately, we seem to be unable to connect our early life experiences to their effect on our present daily reality, and our way of relating with the world through others.
+Early life experiences such as difficulties at birth or pregnancy, being unwanted as a child by one or both parents, overindulgent or neglectful parents or carers, divorce, surgery in early life, growing up in a challenging environment, drug abuse, or depression which may have led to the suicide of a parent all have lifelong consequences.
+Being raised during a war, for instance, quite commonly has a profound effect on how we are formed and how we react within relationships and the ordinary social inter-activities of life.